LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Overview_of_all_characterised_sensor_properties.csv%%

+Table \ref{Overview_of_all_characterised_sensor_properties.csv} shows a summary of all recorded and analysed measured values of the two characterised sensors *TLV493D* and *MMC5603NJ*.
+It can be clearly seen that these differ significantly by a factor of *x10*.
+The *TLV493D* performs seriously in the Senosr Noise measurement and also performs worse than specified in the data sheet (98$\mu$T instead of 175$\mu$T), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{Research Question and Approach}, must be taken into account here, which is not met by the *MMC5603NJ*.

 are they suitable for <1000(+(+ppm)) ?

 * https://onlinelibrary.wiley.com/doi/epdf/10.1002/mrm.28396
 * 27cm / 50mT bore
 * nmr probes for better results

 * mit software calibrierung ist es möglich vermutlich möglich sowie mittelung ist es möglich auch mit dem tlv493d kanpp unter die 50uT zu kommen
 * mess durchläufe mit ist es mögloch von 175uT nach 70uT zu kommen mit avg=20 kommt man auf 45